 Some insurers will demand sufficient notice of any change in your circumstances.

-Certain changes are optional that may land you a better premium.
+According to The Insurance Surgery, certain changes are optional that may land you a better premium.
 However, others are more essential.
 The latter could include:

 - Different employment – A new job potentially means your income will change, and potentially alter your ‘level of risk’ under your current premium.